mnebuerquo/python-tutorial/tutorial.md

 Let's learn some basics of python in 60 minutes.

 We'll assume you already have python 2.7 installed.
 The code here should work in 3.x as well.

-???
-Does Sherman really know python?
+There are some differences which can break your code if you use the wrong version.

 ---